 With great industry he developed an impressive breadth of knowledge in many subject areas of both science and literature, although his greatest contributions were to chemistry and mining.
 He had priority of discovery in four different areas of research: a cure for tuberculosis, successful growth of New Zealand flax in Scotland, a mining safety lamp, and fusing a diamond.
 He also made nearly 20 inventions which came into practical use.
-His knowledge and experience qualified him to become a Fellow of the Linnaean Society in 1819, the Society of Antiquities in 1822, the London Geological Society in 1823 (a membership he continued until his death), the London Horticultural Society in 1824, and in 1837 he was an annual member of the British Association for the Advancement of Science.
+His knowledge and experience qualified him to become a Fellow of the Linnean Society in 1819 (named after Carl von Linné aka Linnaeus), the Society of Antiquities in 1822, the London Geological Society in 1823 (a membership he continued until his death), the London Horticultural Society in 1824, and in 1837 he was an annual member of the British Association for the Advancement of Science.
 He was also a member of many regional scientific societies.
-Probably the greatest commendation that Murray received in his lifetime for his scientific work came in the form of over 100 personal testimonials by prominent scientists, laymen and clergy in support of his (ultimately unsuccessful) nomination in 1831 for the honorable chemistry chair at Kings College in London.
+Probably the greatest commendation that Murray received in his lifetime for his scientific work came in the form of over 100 personal testimonials by prominent scientists, laymen and clergy in support of his (ultimately unsuccessful) nomination in 1831 for the honorable chemistry chair at King’s College in London.

 Besides lecturing and doing experimental research, he traveled extensively to do first-hand geological and archeological fieldwork.
 Additionally, he was a prolofic writer, publishing 28 books and at least 60 articles in scientific journals.
 His journal articles and books addressed many diverse subjects in chemistry, physics, medicine, geology, natural history, and manufacturing.
 He also wrote a passionate pamphlet calling for the end of slavery in the colonies, a book of minor poems, and a scientific/historical travel memoir of his three month journey around Switzerland in 1825.